pierreroth64/js-async-tutorial/README.md

 Run `npm test` and you should see the same results for all the implementations.
 However, you may notice that the **async/await** code is simpler to read than the **promise** based one one... and far more easy to follow than the **callback** (hell) code ;)

 Compare the `getLuke()` method and you should understand why Promises were a huge improvement and async/await was waited for so long.

+### Performance

+Performing parallel requests with async/await or promise based code is easier, you should notice that the callback solution is slower than the other two.
+By default `npm test` run all the tests.
+You can compare `npm run test-callback` with `npm run test-promise` or `npm run test-async-await` to see performance differences.